JoyJing1/Friendex/README.md

 - [ ] A production README, replacing this README
 - [ ] Profiles
   - [ ] Smooth, bug-free navigation
-  - [ ] Adequate seed data to demonstrate the site's features
+  - [ ] Seed data for demo user so that example profile has the following:
+    - [ ] Timeline/Posts
+    - [ ] About
+    - [ ] Friends
+    - [ ] profile_img
+    - [ ] background_img
-  - [ ] Adequate CSS styling
+  - [ ] Visually looks like Facebook's profile page
 - [ ] Friending
+  - [ ] Users can make friend requests
+  - [ ] Users can receive friend requests
+  - [ ] Users can accept friend requests
-  - [ ] Smooth, bug-free navigation
+  - [ ] Users can see a list of their friends
-  - [ ] Adequate seed data to demonstrate the site's features
+  - [ ] Demo user will have enough seed data to have a pre-existing list of friends
+  - [ ] Lists of friends on profile will look clean & professional
+- [ ] Posting
+  - [ ] Users can post on their friends' walls (on friend's profile page)
-  - [ ] Adequate CSS styling
+  - [ ] Users can post on their own wall (on newsfeed page)
-- [ ] Comments/Posting on Friends' walls
+  - [ ] Users can see posts made on their walls
-  - [ ] Smooth, bug-free navigation
+  - [ ] Users can see posts made on friends' walls
+  - [ ] Seed data on demo user's account so that profile posts are not empty
-  - [ ] Adequate seed data to demonstrate the site's features
+  - [ ] Profile posts look similar to Facebook posts
-  - [ ] Adequate CSS styling
 - [ ] News Feed
-  - [ ] Smooth, bug-free navigation
+  - [ ] Users can see posts in their newsfeed
-  - [ ] Adequate seed data to demonstrate the site's features
+  - [ ] Seed data on demo user's account so that newsfeed is not empty
-  - [ ] Adequate CSS styling
+  - [ ] Newsfeed looks similar to Facebook newsfeed

 ## Design Docs
 * [View Wireframes][views]